Best dividend mega-cap stocks to invest in 2025

 The Goldman Sachs Group Inc. is a leading global investment banking, securities, and investment management firm that provides a wide range of financial services to corporations, financial institutions, governments, and individuals worldwide.
 Founded in 1869 and headquartered in New York City, Goldman Sachs has established itself as one of the most prestigious and influential financial institutions globally, with a strong reputation for advisory services, capital markets expertise, and institutional client relationships.
 The firm has consistently ranked among the top investment banks globally and has played a key role in major corporate transactions, IPOs, and financial market developments.

 The company operates through four primary business segments: Investment Banking, which provides advisory services for mergers and acquisitions, restructurings, and capital raising; Global Markets, which facilitates client transactions and provides market-making services in fixed income, equity, and commodity markets; Asset & Wealth Management, which offers investment management and wealth advisory services; and Platform Solutions, which provides transaction banking and lending services.
-Goldman Sachs has been expanding its digital capabilities and consumer banking offerings while maintaining its leadership position in traditional investment banking and institutional services.
+Goldman Sachs has been expanding its digital capabilities and consumer banking offerings.
+The company maintains its leadership position in traditional investment banking and institutional services while adapting to new market demands.

 Goldman Sachs financial statements